openmcp-project/docs/docs/about/design/service-provider-design.md

 :::info
 The validation of a `ServiceProviderConfig`, if required, is part of `ServiceProvider` layer and not the runtime layer.
 :::

+## Related Artifacts

+The following artifacts are derived from this document and must be continuously updated to maintain consistency:

+- Service Provider Template
+- Service Provider Runtime

 ## Out of Scope